scrtlabs/SecretNetwork/docs/upgrades/romulus-upgrade-instructions.md

 sudo systemctl start enigma-node
 ```

-*The chain will halt at block height _1794500_ at approximately 7:30am PST, 10:30am EDT and 2:30pm UTC.*
+*The chain will halt at block height _1794500_ at approximately 9am PDT, 12pm EDT and 4pm UTC.*

 You may see dialing and connection errors as nodes are halted, which is expected.
 When the node is finally stopped, you'll see these messages: